 Fish in the BMAALOW and BMAAHIGH groups were exposed to BMAA for the first 21 days post-fertilization (dpf) and subsequently reared in clean water for the remainder of the experiment.
 Clutches were maintained on the spawning tile in a 750 mL glass vessel fitted with an airstone for the first 5 dpf before being transferred to individual housing containers (6-well plate; Corning, Inc., NY, USA) where they hatched.
 The fish were housed separately after hatching due to the inability to mark newly-hatched fish4,5.
-Fish were permitted visual contact to control for potentially confounding effects of social isolation on behavior.5,6 Additionally, chemical cues from the home tanks of fish not used in this experiment were introduced to prevent developmental impediments due to social isolation5,7.
+To avoid developmental impediments due to social isolation5-7, we permitted visual contact among fish and introduced chemical cues from the home tanks of fish not used in this experiment.
 Each fish was transferred to a 750 mL glass vessel at 49 dpf, and then to a 1.8 L tank in an Aquaneering Flow Through System at 77 dpf, where they remained for the rest of the experiment.

 Behavioral tests

-Fish behavior was assessed via an open field assay eight times throughout development; once during exposure, once at the completion of the exposure period, and an additional six tests every 28 days following exposure to measure the effects of the chemical at sequential points of development.
+We assessed fish behavior via an open field assay eight times throughout development; once during exposure, once at the completion of the exposure period, and an additional six tests every 28 days following exposure to measure the effects of the chemical at sequential points of development.
 Therefore, every fish was tested on 14, 21, 49, 77, 105, 133, 161, and 189 dpf (± 2 d; Fig XX).
 Tank size has the potential to alter risky behaviors in fish11–13 so arena size increased as the fish did to account for growth; average fish total length was approximately one quarter of the arena diameter (Table XX).

 Trials were conducted in clean, conditioned water under differential lighting in a circular arena placed on a no-heat, LED light pad (Tiktek/A4-DWT) (Fig XX, Table XX).
-To begin a trial, a focal larva was gently introduced to the arena via a glass dropper and the trial was started immediately.
+To begin a trial, we gently introduced a focal larva to the arena via a glass dropper and the trial was started immediately.
 The free swimming behavior of focal fish was recorded for 6 min using a monochrome GigE camera (Basler AG, Ahrensburg, Germany) mounted above the arena.

-We analyzed the behavior of each fish in each trial using Ethovision XT software (version 13; Noldus Information Technologies, Inc., Wageningen, Netherlands).
-First, we divided the arena into two zones; the inner zone, classified as the “risky” area, was approximately half the diameter of the outer zone (Fig XX).
-Fish behavior variables were classified as one of three animal personality characteristics: boldness, exploration, and activity.
-Boldness was defined as the latency (s) of the center point of the fish to enter the risky zone.
-Exploration was measured as the cumulative duration (%) of trial time spent in the risky zone.
-Mobility, or the percentage (%) of pixel change detected in the subject, was used as a proxy for activity.

-Behavioral repeatability analysis
+Behavioral analysis